5404 - Family Leave

 The notice to the District will include the approximate beginning and ending dates for the leave.

-A pregnant staff member may continue working as long as she is capable of performing her normal duties, with the written approval of her physician or licensed practitioner.
+A pregnant staff member may continue working as long as they are capable of performing their normal duties, with the written approval of her physician or licensed practitioner.

 The staff member may return to work when physically able to perform her duties.
 If the employee intends to return to work within (sixty) 60 days of childbirth, her personal physician or licensed practitioner must certify that the staff member is in good health and ready to resume her duties.